TrueBlocks/trueblocks-core/README.md

 - `chifra init` and `chifra scrape` which builds the Unchained Index, an index of address appearances that provides lightning-fast access to transactional histories,

-- A built-in binary cache, which speeds up second and subsequent queries by orders of magnitude,
+- An optional binary cache, which speeds up queries to the RPC by orders of magnitude,

-- Many enhanced command-line options enabling a new level of access to the data.
-Perfect for data scientists.
-Extract all `logs` produced by a contract, view all ERC-20 tokens from or to your account, etc.,
+- Enhanced command-line options enabling much better access to chain data for data scientists and analysts.
+For example, easily extract all `logs` produced by a smart contract or view all ERC-20 holdings for an account, etc.,

-- Advanced tools that can produce reconciled "bank statements" and accounting for any asset on any address.
+- Advanced tools for producing reconciled "bank statements" and accounting export for any token including ETH.

+- An infinite number of other things restricted only by your imagination.

 ## Installing

 These instructions assume you know how to use the command line.
-If you need help, see the [installation's troubleshooting section](https://trueblocks.io/docs/install/install-trueblocks/#troubleshooting) and or consult Google.
+If you need help, see the [installation's troubleshooting section](https://trueblocks.io/docs/install/install-trueblocks/#troubleshooting) or consult Google.

 TrueBlocks runs on Linux and Mac.
-There is no support, nor will there ever be, for Windows.
+There is no support for Windows.

 **Install dependencies**

+TrueBlocks requires Go version 1.18 or later.
 Install the [latest Go version](https://golang.org/doc/install).
-Verify that you are running at least version 1.18 of the Go tools:
+Verify the version you're running with:

 ```[shell]
 go version
 ```

-Install the following build dependencies for your operating system:
+Install the following required dependencies for your operating system:

 `build-essential git cmake ninja python3 libcurl3-dev clang-format jq`

-Consult Google for particulars for your operating system (probably `apt-get` on linux and `brew install` on Mac).
+Adjust this for the particulars for your operating system (probably `apt-get` on linux and `brew install` on Mac).

-**Download and build**
+**Building the repo**

+Download and build the repo using these commands:

 ```[shell]
 git clone -b develop https://github.com/trueblocks/trueblocks-core